 - Building Community Capacity for Health

-In Boston, residents of the Roxbury, the Boston community with the highest rates of childhood asthma and adult diabetes, improve their own health, the project supported a neighborhood health improvement effort called Healthier Roxbury, in partnership with the Boston Alliance for Community Health.
+In Roxbury, the Boston community with the highest rates of childhood asthma and adult diabetes, the project supported a neighborhood health improvement effort called Healthier Roxbury, in partnership with the Boston Alliance for Community Health.
 The effort brought Roxbury community stakeholders—including providers and provider institutions, community-based organizations, and residents—together around shared accountability for improving outcomes related to childhood asthma and adult diabetes.

 Who Was Involved: